In August 2012, the Hirshhorn Museum opened “Belief+Doubt,” an installation by the artist, Barbara Kruger. Cedar interviewed her about it for Complex.

 Her work inspired the Supreme and OBEY logos.
 Shepard Fairey calls her one of his biggest influences.
 She placed the words “It’s all about you / I mean me / I mean you” across Kim Kardashian’s naked body on the cover of W magazine.
 She quoted Malcolm X, Courtney Love, and H.L.
 Mencken on an NYC bus project.

-Here, Barbara describes the meaning of this work and how it fits into her vast repertoire.
+Here, Kruger describes the meaning of her new work and how it fits into her vast repertoire.

-What does it mean to you to have this area display your work — right now, in Washington, D.C., during an election year, and on the National Mall?
+What does it mean to you to display your work in this area — right now, in Washington, D.C., during an election year, and on the National Mall?

-How long did it take you to plan Belief+Doubt specifically?
+How long did it take you to plan Belief+Doubt?

 I like it being installed right before an election.
 The Hirshhorn is a really terrific building, and a lot of people go there.
 It takes me about a month and a half to plan and work on building the files.
 The installing didn’t take long after it was printed.